jonoise/vanilla-js-projects/bg-changer/README.md

 * The project has a navbar.
 (It dances :D check it out!).
 * It was necessary to use the forEach high-order function.
 * Also the MATH module to generate random values.
-* And the queerySelectAll for the navbar dancing letters.
+* And the queerySelectorAll for the navbar dancing letters.